OlekSt/MilestoneProjectOne/README.md

     * A link for Projects page, containing pictures and info of implmented projects, and photo gallery, is located right at the hero image for easy access to those sections.
 The link has an attention grabing icon.

 2. As a potential client, I have easy access to the company's description, services, and used equipment.
-    * A call to action is located right under the Services' description, and takes a visitor to Porjects page.
+    * A call to action is located right under the Services' description, and takes a visitor to Projects page.
     * A brief description of the company is placed right under the hero image, straight line down from the main logo.
 It gives a quick introduction of the company to visitors pressed for time.

 3. As a new visitor to the site, I can easily and intuitively navigate between the pages, so I don’t waste time searching for things.